cdleonard/test-tcp-mtu-probing/README.md

 # Test linux rfc4821 TCP Path MTU Discovery

+In theory enabling tcp_mtu_probing should make MSS increase close to the MTU value but this depends on actual traffic conditions.

 Main entry point is [test-tcp-mtu-probing](test-tcp-mtu-probing).

-It has minimal requirements: bash iperf iproute2 ethtool
+This test works by creating three namespaces linked by veth pairs, dropping ICMP in the middle namespace and then running iperf between the client and server.

+Smaller scripts test specific scenarios:
+* [test-long-writes](test-long-writes): Test with 256k writes and 256k window
+* [test-tiny-writes](test-tiny-writes): Test with 8k writes and 256k window

+Userspace requirements are minimal: bash iperf iperf3 iproute2 ethtool.
+For debian-based distros they are listed in [apt-requirements.txt](apt-requirements.txt).

-Kernel requires network namespaces, iptables, veth
+Kernel requirements are also minimal: network namespaces, iptables, veth

 ## Parameters